jmlaubach/100_Day_Python/README.md

     c) I hadn't learned a better way to implement something at that point.
 When this is the case, it is possible I may go back and adjust code in the future should I feel like improving certain applications.

+5. Some of the earliest days will only have some basic programs used as notes on specific basic concepts.
+There are no projects in these days.
+In addition, some days will have other smaller programs/notes included in addition to the main project.